 Healthcare facilities must have the necessary equipment to implement the standard precautions for all patient.
 The most significant precaution that is effective in preventing infection transmission is hand hygiene.
 This is achieved by washing hands with soap and warm water and/or by hand rubbing with alcohol or nonalcohol based hand sanitizer.
 Gloves can also be used as a standard precaution, new gloves have to be used for each patient and must be disposed of after each patient interaction.
 Other personal protective equipment includes facial protection (procedure/surgical masks, goggles, face shield) and gown before entering the patient's room.
 Infection control equipment also includes the housekeeping tools where adequate and routine disinfection of surfaces and floors are implemented.
 Also, linens have to be handled and transported in a manner which prevents skin and mucous exposure by using the appropriate personal protective equipment.

 Hospitals need to attain hospital epidemiologists, infection preventionists, and an infection control committee to organize a well-structured and implemented infection control program.
 The hospital epidemiologist is required to interface with many of the hospital departments and administrators to discuss their responsibilities, expectations, and available resources.
 The epidemiologist generally oversees the infection prevention program and in some cases the quality improvement program.
 A physician with a subspecialty in infectious disease usually holds the position .
 A registered nurse with a background in clinical practice, epidemiology, and basic microbiology typically hold the infection preventionist title.
 Hospitals can have multiple infection preventionists depending on the number of beds available, mix of patients, and the Center for Disease Contol and Prevention (CDC) recommendations .
-The last aspect of a functioning infection control program is the infection control committee, which consists of a multidisciplinary group of clinicians, nurses, administrators, epidemiologist, infection preventionists and other representatives from the laboratory, pharmacy, operating rooms, and central services.
+The last aspect of a functioning infection control program is the infection control committee, which consists of an interprofessional group of clinicians, nurses, administrators, epidemiologist, infection preventionists and other representatives from the laboratory, pharmacy, operating rooms, and central services.
 The responsibilities of this committee are to generate, implement, and maintain policies related to infection control .

 To achieve a successful and functioning infection control program, a hospital can implement the following measures: